zeeshan0699/EV-Population-Analysis/README.md

 **Tools & Technologies Used**

-Power BI: Used for interactive dashboards and data visualization
+Power BI (with DAX): Used for interactive dashboards and data visualization

 Python: Data preprocessing and statistical analysis